New speakers are being confirmed daily. Please check back often to see the latest additions to the OSCON program.

 As an Internet user since the days when needing four digits to number RFCs was inconceivable, Paul Brown originally scoffed at consumer uses for the Internet (pet food, snort), but he’s come around since people seem willing to pay him to help them do it.
 In addition to being a polymath (at least in states where it is legal), he has a healthy interest in distributed hashtables and other recently rediscovered forms of highly scalable storage.

 Deborah Bryant is Public Sector Communities Manager at Oregon State University’s Open Source Lab (OSU OSL), where she advocates and creates collaboration between public, private and academic concerns in pursuit of the successful adoption of open source technology and models.
 She leads OSL’s production of the annual Government Open Source Conference (GOSCON), the preeminent event and platform for collaboration amongst government IT management at all levels of government.

 Deborah’s interest in open source and its implication for government is reflected in her civic involvement; she serves as a Board Director for DemocracyLab.org; on the Board of Advisors for the Open Source Digital Voting Foundation (OSDV.org) ; on the Oregon Statewide Distance Learning Advisory Council.
 Government transparency is a personal passion.
-She is also...
+She...
 Read More.